-Highgrove Town Center (see Figure 3A) contains three neighborhoods located in or near the heart of the Highgrove community.
-The Center Street North Neighborhood is planned as a Mixed-Use Area, with a 50% HHDR component.
-It is located in the heart of Highgrove, fronting on the north side of Center Street, and bounded by Flynn Street on the north, California Avenue (and the railroad tracks) on the west, and an existing single family, detached residential neighborhood on the east.
-The Center/Spring Streets Neighborhood is also located in the heart of Highgrove, between Center Street and Springbrook Wash, and between California and Garfield Avenues.
-This neighborhood is adjoined by single family, detached residential neighborhoods along its western and southeastern edges.
-It is also located across Garfield Avenue from Highgrove Elementary School.
-These neighborhoods locations along Center Street, Highgrove's main east-west thoroughfare, provides convenient connections between the neighborhoods and the community's commercial services and I-215 to the west, and its community facilities, including the elementary school, a library, a community center, and a community park, on the east.
+Highgrove Town Center (see Figure 3A) contains two neighborhoods located in or near the heart of the Highgrove community.
+The Center Street-Garfield Avenue Neighborhood is planned as a Mixed-Use Area, with a minimum 75% HHDR component.
+It is located in the heart of Highgrove, generally lying between Flynn Street on the north and Springbrook Wash (and the City of Riverside) on the south, and between California Avenue (and the railroad tracks) on the west and Garfield Avenue on the east.
+This neighborhood is bisected by Center Street, Highgrove's main east-west thoroughfare, which connects the neighborhood with the community's commercial services and I-215 to the west, and its community facilities, including an elementary school, a library, a community center, and a community park, on the east.
 The Center Street-Mt.
 Vernon Street Southeast Neighborhood is designated entirely for HHDR residential development.
 It is located in the eastern part of Highgrove, along the east side of Mt.
 Vernon Avenue, between Center and Spring Streets.
 This neighborhood is located near the aforementioned community facilities, too, and is adjacent to a planned park with trail access to Springbrook Wash.
-All three of the Highgrove Town Center neighborhoods and the development policies pertaining to them are described in detail below.
+Both Highgrove Town Center neighborhoods and the development policies pertaining to them are described in detail below.